A Tensor Network Framework for Lindbladian Spectra and Steady States: Results

-We begin analyzing the convergence properties of~\gls{CLIK-MPS} by simulating small realizations of~\cref{eq:model:hamiltonian,eq:model:jump-ops}, which can be compared to~\gls{ED} results.
-To demonstrate the improvements, we compare to results obtained using a Krylov space generated from a real\hyp time evolution of a random initial state, which was suggested very recently and, to the best of our knowledge, provides the most generic and efficient approach to study Lindbladian spectra so far~\cite{Minganti2022}.
-In order to achieve a fair comparison to this real\hyp time approach, which we will also refer to as $\alpha=0$ method in the following, we use the same maximum evolution times when comparing $\alpha=0$ results to~\gls{CLIK-MPS} results.
-In~\cref{subfig:mps:ed:comparison:eigenvalues} we show a set of Krylov low\hyp lying eigenvalues in the complex plane.
-The steady state ($\lambda_1 = 0$) obtained using~\gls{ED} (circles) is reproduced seemingly well using either the $\alpha=0$ method (blue triangles), or~\gls{CLIK-MPS} (orange triangles).
-However, already for the first excited state, a small deviation is visible in the $\alpha=0$ data, which quickly becomes severe when trying to evaluate higher excited states.
-On the other hand~\gls{CLIK-MPS} exhibits a robust and precise approximation of the first four low\hyp lying excited states.
-Note that the chosen positive angle $\alpha=0.05$ enhances the precision of the eigenvalues with real imaginary part and decreases the accuracy of those with negative imaginary part.
+Note that the chosen positive angle $\alpha=0.05$ enhances the precision of the eigenvalues with positive imaginary part and decreases the accuracy of those with negative imaginary part.
 However, the lower half\hyp plane eigenvalues can be obtained simply by hermitian conjugation of the eigenvalues located in the upper half\hyp plane.
 Next, we compute the deviation of the Krylov Lindbladian right and left eigenvectors $\vecket{r^\text{ {K}}_j}$, $\vecket{l^\text{ {K}}_j}$ from the \gls{ED} reference data in \cref{subfig:mps:ed:comparison:reigenvectors} and \cref{subfig:mps:ed:comparison:leigenvectors}, respectively.
 The computation of these overlaps is detailed in~\cref{app:sec:ed:comparison}.
 Here, the impact of the additional complex\hyp time evolution becomes evident when comparing with the $\alpha=0$ curves: The accuracy is improved by more than three orders of magnitude!
+The improvements are similar when considering the random initial CLIK-MPS (green).
 Note that here we also include a comparison against another, even simpler approach to find the steady state, namely approximating it by a real\hyp time evolution, only (crosses).
 This ansatz exhibits the poorest convergence when evolving up to the same maximal evolution time as the one used for the Krylov\hyp space\hyp based methods, with a loss in precision of more than six orders of magnitude.
 Moreover, increasing the duration of the time evolution systematically enhances the precision not only of the steady state $\vecket{r^\text{ {K}}_1}$, but of all right eigenvectors.
 For the Krylov left eigenvectors $\vecket{l^{\scriptscriptstyle K}_j}$ in \cref{subfig:mps:ed:comparison:leigenvectors}, note that the three slowest decaying left eigenmodes are captured with a precision of at least $10^{-4}$ with the slowest decaying one even at $10^{-6}$.